evendis/flattery/README.md

 ### How are cached values pushed from the source model?

 The default mechanism for performing the update of cached values is with the standard ActiveRecord <tt>:update_all</tt> method (scoped to only the affected records).
+This is done in the <tt>after_update</tt> phase of the [ActiveRecord callback lifecycle](http://api.rubyonrails.org/classes/ActiveRecord/Callbacks.html), and does not background the processing by default.

 This should be fine for modest applications, but if the update will affect many records - especially if there is a high likelihood of read/write contention - then it may need finessing.
 Flattery allows you to define your own update procedure for these cases - see the next section.